anagha0704/Yelp_Data_Analysis/README.md

 ### 2. Local Execution (Alternative)

 Running this project locally requires configuring a local Spark instance (e.g., using `findspark` or `conda` environment).
 For simple review and minor testing, you can run the notebooks, but data loading and heavy processing steps will likely fail if a full Spark environment is not properly set up.

----

-## Key Findings and Takeaways

-*(**Developer Note:** This is the most crucial section for attracting attention.
-Replace these placeholders with your actual, specific, and impactful conclusions.)*

-* **Impactful Finding 1 (Business):** [Example: "Restaurants with 'Accepts Reservations' attribute show an average star rating $\mu = 4.2$, significantly higher than those without ($\mu = 3.6$), suggesting higher customer service standards are reflected in ratings."]
-* **Impactful Finding 2 (User Behavior):** [Example: "Users who are 'Elite' members contribute to only 5% of total reviews but their ratings, on average, are 0.15 stars lower than non-elite reviewers, indicating a stricter rating behavior."]
-* **Impactful Finding 3 (Geographical):** [Example: "The highest concentration of 5-star businesses is found in the 'Las Vegas' metro area, while 'Phoenix' shows the highest standard deviation in ratings, suggesting more variability in quality."]